If you’re a business owner, it’s essential to understand all the tasks and objectives related to year-end payroll processing.

 2. Verify employee and contractor data.

 Review employees’ and contractors’ information at the end of the year to make certain their information is up to date, including their full names, Social Security numbers, and addresses.
-When doing this, include any former employees who worked for you during 2020.
+When doing this, including any former employees who worked for you during 2020.
 You need to include their information for W-2s and 1099-MISCs.
 It’s critical to have the right data for each employee, whether they’re active or not.
 There can be penalties associated with each misfiled W-2 and 1099-MISC.

 Your team’s information must be filed with the IRS by January 31, 2020, so be sure any updates are made prior to that.
 If you’re using a payroll service, it may have earlier requirements, so check to be sure you’re clear on deadlines for W-2 and 1099 filings.